Akamourya18/Akamourya18/README.md

 - ## 👋 Hi, I’m Akash.

-- 👀 I’m interested in competitive programming as well as web development as of now.
+- 👀 I’m interested in competitive programming as well as in web development as of now.
 - 🌱 I’m currently working on MERN Stack.
 - 💞️ I’m looking to collaborate on Web Development projects.
 - 📫 How to reach me mouryakash883@gmail.com